Ogunpa River: Pollution

 Ibadan is one of many key regions in the globe where managing solid waste poses a serious threat to the environment and the general public's health.
 The city, which has a population of over 3 million, produces a lot of waste every day, and the lack of a solid waste management system has caused illegal dumps to develop, waterways to get contaminated, and diseases to spread.
 The Ogunpa River, which flows through the city's core and is significantly polluted by solid waste, including plastics, bottles, and other non-biodegradable items, is one such example.
 The river, an important source of water for the community, has been poisoned as a result.
 And many people have been exposed to water-borne illnesses like cholera, typhoid, and dysentery.

+Causes of Flooding

+Studies identify multiple anthropogenic and environmental causes of flooding in the Ogunpa basin: